airpair/authoring-guide/post.md

 AirPair's mission is to share software knowledge.
 In our verbiage, being an *"expert"* does not necessarily involve mastering "cutting-edge" knowledge.
-An *AirPair Expert* is about attaiing enough proficientcy in both *technical knowledge* and *expression* to effectively communicate and teach beginner or advanced concepts.
+An *AirPair Expert* is about attaining enough proficientcy in both *technical knowledge* and *expression* to effectively communicate and teach beginner or advanced concepts.

 Advantages of publishing on AirPair include *(1)* positioning yourself to get